anacode/anacode-toolkit/anacode/api/README.rst

     Output of absa call

-After you have output from our API you can use one of writer class to store it.
+After you have output from our API you can use one of the writer classes to store it.

 .. code-block:: python